isolysm/Euphoria/README.md

 # Euphoria
 Euphoria is a simple and easy mod designed around the ease of use, as well as the versatility of the customization.
 It is stupid easy to configure this mod.

+This is a FABRIC mod.
+Please do not add this to Forge, as you will crash, regardless of circumstance.

 ## Development on Euphoria
 Hey, this is Vispin, an active developer on Euphoria.